freddylukai/stellaris-optimizer/README.md

 12. Stability (Float value, 0 - 1, with 1 being 100% and 0 being 0%)

 **Tier**: This is a representation of the "level" of building present; ie, if you have alloy foundries, mega-forges, or nano-plants.
 In this version, the optimizer assumes that all buildings are the same tier; ie, if you have alloy mega-forges, you also have civilian fabricators.
 Also, the authocthon monument and reassembled ship shelter are considered tier 0, and therefore not included.

-#### Extensions

-If you understand how PuLP works, you can simply directly edit the problem in the file; for instance, if you wanted to permit a deficit of consumer goods, or change the objective to maximizing food (such as on an agricultural world)

 #### Known Issues